-Į A carbon, neutral and resilient Hampshire To meet carbon targets we need to tackle emissions associated with future, as well as existing, trips.
+I To meet carbon targets we need to tackle emissions associated with future, as well as existing, trips.
 New development generates a need to travel.
 Planned well, the amount of travel can be reduced, and the proportion of travel by low or zero emission modes increased.
-1 Respect and protect our environment Creating developments which facilitate shorter journeys made by walking and cycling benefits local air quality.
-New development supported by a range of land uses and served by high quality travel choices can reduce the need for more substantial and intrusive highway infrastructure. £ Thriving and prosperous places New developments which are well integrated with existing communities and transport network are more likely to provide wider benefits to the local area and economy.
+Y Respect and protect our environment Creating developments which facilitate shorter journeys made by walking and cycling benefits local air quality.
+New development supported by a range of land uses and served by high quality travel choices can reduce the need for more substantial and intrusive highway infrastructure.
+E Thriving and prosperous places New developments which are well integrated with existing communities and transport network are more likely to provide wider benefits to the local area and economy.
 Urban centres will be more viable / successful with higher levels of footfall, supported by strong walking, cycling and public transport links and adequate provision for vehicle access where necessary.

-24 Local plans are prepared by the local planning authority (LPA), usually the district or borough council or the national park authority for the area.
+&lt;sup>24 Local plans are prepared by the local planning authority (LPA), usually the district or borough council or the national park authority for the area.

-Planning for new development in the right way provide an excellent opportunity to achieve high-quality, accessible places.
-It is far easier to achieve this throug new development than 'retro-fitting'. -- a) engage with local planning authorities (LPAs) at the earliest stage in the planning process i.e. before site allocations have been determined, or when reviewing settlement hierarchies used to inform planning decisions;
+- Location, layout and design of new development is a major factor in levels of physical activity associated with new and existing communities. - Planning for new development in the right way provides an excellent opportunity to achieve high-quality, accessible places.
+It is far easier to achieve this through new development than 'retro-fitting'.

-Policy DM1 - Integrate transport and strategic land-use planning to reduce the overall need to travel b) support strategic sites that:
+Policy DM1 - Integrate transport and strategic land-use planning to reduce the need to travel

-- are 'accessible' or 'highly accessible', - offer a mix of uses, - achieve appropriate density of development, - have good public transport access, - achieve the necessary critical mass of development needed to encourage selfcontainment and support viable public transport services and frequencies, in both new settlements and urban extensions, - have been assessed for their transport carbon impacts, are compliant with carbon neutrality targets, or where this is not achievable, the impact is offset, as defined in development planning guidance;

-- c) encourage the application of these principles to non-strategic sites, as far is reasonable within the local context; - d) seek develop contributions to offset the traffic impact of developments in locations which result in high levels of car dependency.
+- engage with local planning authorities (LPAs) at the earliest stage in the planning process i.e. before site allocations have been determined, or when reviewing settlement hierarchies used to inform planning decisions; - b) support strategic sites that: - are 'accessible' or 'highly accessible', - offer a mix of uses, - achieve appropriate density of development, - have good public transport access, - achieve the necessary critical mass of development needed to encourage selfcontainment and support viable public transport services and frequencies, in both new settlements and urban extensions. - have been assessed for their transport carbon impacts, are compliant with carbon neutrality targets, or where this is not achievable, the impact is offset, as defined in development planning guidance; - c) encourage the application of these principles to non-strategic sites, as far is reasonable within the local context: - d) seek develop contributions to offset the traffic impact of developments in locations which result in high levels of car dependency.